 Animal Husbandry

 All mice were purchased from The Jackson Laboratory.
-Unless otherwise stated, animals were fed a normal chow diet from Harlan Teklad.
+Unless otherwise stated, animals were fed a normal chow diet from Harlan Teklad (catalog # 7912).
 For high fat diet studies, animals were provided ad libitum access to a diet with 45% of calories from fat (Research Diets D1492).
 This diet started when animals were approximately 10 weeks of age and animals were anesthetized with isoflurane before being sacrificed by cervical disolocation at 25 weeks of age.